Policy and Procedure Name:

 Payments > Adjustment tab > Adjustments drop-down > Add Adjustment.

-13. Claims services staff shall
+13. Claims Services staff shall

 choose the appropriate order insert to describe the situation where there will